Superconducting radio frequency

 An SRF technology single-cell Niobium cavity CAD image with cross section, as used in the KEK-B accelerator.

 Superconducting radio frequency (SRF) science and technology involves the application of electrical superconductors to radio frequency devices.
-The ultra-low electrical resistivity of a superconducting material allows an RF resonator to obtain an extremely high quality factor, Q. For example, it is commonplace for a 1.3 GHz niobium SRF resonant cavity at 1.8 kelvins to obtain a quality factor of Q=5×10^{10}.
+The absence of electrical resistivity in a superconducting material allows an RF resonator to obtain an extremely high quality factor, Q. For example, it is commonplace for a 1.3 GHz niobium SRF resonant cavity at 1.8 kelvins to obtain a quality factor of Q=5×10^{10}.
 Such a very high Q resonator stores energy with very low loss and narrow bandwidth.
 These properties can be exploited for a variety of applications, including the construction of high-performance particle accelerator structures.

 Introduction

 The amount of loss in an SRF resonant cavity is so minute that it is often explained with the following comparison: Galileo Galilei (1564–1642) was one of the first investigators of pendulous motion, a simple form of mechanical resonance.
 Had Galileo experimented with a 1 Hz resonator with a quality factor Q typical of today's SRF cavities and left it swinging in an entombed lab since the early 17th century, that pendulum would still be swinging today with about half of its original amplitude.

 The most common application of superconducting RF is in particle accelerators.
 Accelerators typically use resonant RF cavities formed from or coated with superconducting materials.
 Electromagnetic fields are excited in the cavity by coupling in an RF source with an antenna.
 When the RF fed by the antenna is the same as that of a cavity mode, the resonant fields build to high amplitudes.
 Charged particles passing through apertures in the cavity are then accelerated by the electric fields and deflected by the magnetic fields.
 The resonant frequency driven in SRF cavities typically ranges from 200 MHz to 3 GHz, depending on the particle species to be accelerated.

 The most common fabrication technology for such SRF cavities is to form thin walled (1–3 mm) shell components from high purity niobium sheets by stamping.
 These shell components are then welded together to form cavities.